joanjane/pi-sense-hat-library/README.md

     const motionSensors = new MotionSensors();

-    // setup of Display module with ESM import { Display, Joystick, EnvironmentSensors, MotionSensors } from 'pi-sense-hat-library';
+    // setup using ESM modules
+    import { Display, Joystick, EnvironmentSensors, MotionSensors } from 'pi-sense-hat-library';
     const display = new Display();
     const joystick = new Joystick();